privacysandbox/protected-auction-services-docs/debugging_protected_audience_api_services.md

 The value of `CONSENTED_DEBUG_TOKEN` should match the debug token set in the device.
 The value must be a non-empty string.

+Require consented token min length 6.
+Adtech use cases:
+1. set the token to empty string -> consent log is turned off
+2. set the token not empty but less than min length -> server will crash
+3. set the token to at least min length -> consent log is turned on

 ### Access Debug Data

 The debug data is stored in AdTech's cloud store.
 Here's the snapshot from the